Derek Bentley: Trial

 The following day, Craig and Bentley were charged with the murder of PC Miles.
 The doctrine of felony murder or "constructive malice" meant that a charge of manslaughter was not an option, as the "malicious intent" of the armed robbery was transferred to the shooting.
-From December 9 to 11, 1952, they were tried by jury before the Lord Chief Justice, Lord Goddard, at the Old Bailey in London.
+From 9 to 11 December 1952 they were tried by jury before the Lord Chief Justice, Lord Goddard, at the Old Bailey in London.
 Christmas Humphreys, Senior Treasury Counsel, led for the prosecution.

 At the time of the burglary and Miles' death, murder was a capital offence in England and Wales.
 The Children and Young Persons Act 1933 prevented execution of those under 18; consequently, of the two defendants, despite Craig having fired the fatal shot, only Bentley was old enough to face the death penalty if convicted.
 Bentley's best defence was that he was effectively under arrest when Miles was killed.
 Questions were also raised about how he was able to make, understand and sign his police statement.

 There were three principal points of contention at trial:

 Firstly, the defence claimed there was ambiguity in the evidence as to how many shots were fired and by whom.
 A later forensic ballistics expert cast doubt on whether Craig could have hit Miles if he had shot at him deliberately.
 The fatal bullet was not found.
-Craig had used bullets of different under-sized calibres, and the sawn-off barrel made it inaccurate to a degree of six feet at the range from which he fired.
+Craig had used bullets of different undersized calibres, and the sawn-off barrel made it inaccurate to a degree of six feet at the range from which he fired.

 Secondly, there was controversy over the existence and meaning of Bentley's alleged instruction to Craig: "Let him have it, Chris".
 Craig and Bentley denied that Bentley had said the words while the police officers testified that he had said them.
 Another officer said that Bentley had not said the words, but his evidence was not considered.
 Further, Bentley's counsel argued that even if he had said the words, it could not be proven that Bentley had intended the words to mean the informal meaning of "shoot him, Chris", instead of the literal meaning of "give him the gun, Chris".